District Leadership Team

-Most recently, Miano comes from Asheville, NC, where he spent the previous two years as a public relations specialist and event manager for the City of Asheville and Buncombe County Government.
-Prior to that he spent 19 years in Summit County most notably spearheading communication and marketing efforts for the Town of Dillon and the Dillon Amphitheater and then commuting to the Town of Vail as their economic development coordinator.
+Most recently, Miano comes from Asheville, NC, where he spent two years as a public relations specialist and event manager for the City of Asheville and Buncombe County Government.
+Prior to that he spent 19 years in Summit County most notably spearheading communication and marketing efforts for the Town of Dillon and the Dillon Amphitheater and then working at the Town of Vail as their economic development coordinator.

 He has advised and worked with various boards and councils including the Vail Local Marketing District Advisory Council and the Colorado Association of Ski Towns.

 In his free time you’ll find him outside going up and down mountains both on bikes and skis with his family.
 Or inside, watching Tar Heel basketball and the Buffalo Bills.

 Adele Wilson, Chief Human Resources Officer